Minolta AF/Sony Alpha F.A.Q.

 - Wireless flash does not work.

-- For the three AF series flashes, a FS-1100 adapter is required.
+- For the three AF series flashes, a FS-1100 adapter is required to mount them on cameras with iISO shoes.
+No adapter is needed to mount the flashes on cameras with Multi Interface shoes.
 In addition to the above restrictions, the AF assist light on the flash does not work.

 There is no danger of damaging a new camera with an older Minolta AF flash.